Basics of AUD

 The WHA campaign focuses on viral hepatitis, rather than the alcohol-induced version.
 But one vital organ links the two conditions—the liver.
 Since this organ is the body’s primary means of getting rid of toxins, its role is critical.

 As a side note, it’s true: viruses do not cause hepatitis that results from too much alcohol.
-But as the Cleveland Clinic notes7, “Chronic heavy drinking can be ‘viral’ in the social sense.
+But as the Cleveland Clinic notes, “Chronic heavy drinking can be ‘viral’ in the social sense.
 When friends or family binge drink together, they reinforce in each other the behavior that can lead to alcohol-induced hepatitis.”

 Treatment for Hepatitis